Sori (singer)

-Kim So-ri (Korean: 김소리, born July 21, 1990), professionally known by the mononym Sori, is a South Korean singer and actress.
+Kim So-ri (Korean: 김소리, born July 21, 1990), professionally known by the mononym Sori (stylized as SoRi), is a South Korean singer and actress.
 She is a former member of the duo CocoSori and the project girl group Real Girls Project.

 Life and career

 1990–2014: Early life and career beginnings

-Kim So-ri was born on July 21, 1990 in Mapo District, Seoul, South Korea.
+Kim So-ri was born on July 21, 1990, in Mapo District, Seoul, South Korea.
 As a teenager, she migrated to Japan for her secondary education.
 Additionally, she became a cheerleader at her high school, which became the "base experience that made her yearn for the stage."
 Following three years in college, Kim returned to South Korea to pursue a career as a singer, where she signed with the South Korean entertainment company Mol Entertainment in 2013, subsequently appearing in the music video of "B.I.K.I.N.I" by Kim So-ri alongside Nine Muses member Sojin on August 15, 2013.
 She debuted as an actress the following year in KBS2's romantic comedy television series Hi!
 School: Love On, in which she portrayed a high school student.

 2016–2018: CocoSori and Real Girls Project

-Following three years of training, Kim debuted under the mononym Sori as one-half of the duo CocoSori with the single "Dark Circle" on January 4, 2016.
+Following three years of training, Kim debuted under the mononym SoRi as one-half of the duo CocoSori with the single "Dark Circle" on January 4, 2016.
 The duo's image was compared to the girl group Crayon Pop due to their similar musical direction and unconventional music videos.
 CocoSori auditioned to become members of the project girl group Real Girls Project on May 6, 2016, resulting in Sori scoring a spot in the group.
 The group debuted with the single "Dream" on August 24, 2016.
 Consequently, she was billed as one of the main cast members of Amazon Video's musical drama television series The Idolmaster KR, a South Korean adaption of the video game series of the same name.
-The series premiered on April 28, 2017 and ran for twenty-four episodes prior to its conclusion on October 6, 2017.
+The series premiered on April 28, 2017, and ran for twenty-four episodes prior to its conclusion on October 6, 2017.

 Alongside former Real Girls Project groupmates Heo Young-joo, Lee Ye-eun, and Yukika Teramoto, Sori competed as one of Mol Entertainment's four representatives in JTBC's reality television competition Mix Nine, during which she became the subject of controversy following a comment made by the judge Yang Hyun-suk regarding her age and the state of her career.
 She released a single titled "To Myself" in the midst of the controversy on November 5, 2017.
 Sori ultimately finished in seventh place in a field of ninety-seven female contestants and therefore became a member of the resulting girl group during the final episode on January 26, 2018.
 However, the group was defeated by their male counterpart for the opportunity to debut after the former garnered 7,866 points against the latter's 8,114 points.